JSha87/LGTV/README.md

     JoinB --> Check{All pieces confirmed?}
     Check -- no --> Fail([exit 1])
     Check -- yes --> Done([exit 0])

+    Done --> WrapperExit[Wrapper propagates exit code]
+    Fail --> WrapperExit
 ```

-Two design principles are visible in the diagram:
+Three design principles are visible in the diagram:

+- **The wrapper exists for exactly two things.** Suppressing the console
+  flash that `powershell.exe -WindowStyle Hidden` does not suppress on its
+  own, and propagating the exit code back to whatever launched it.
+It has
+  no other role.
+All state logic lives in `lgtv.ps1`.
 - **Nothing is polled for its own sake.** Every wait — for the TV to come
   up, for the power state to change, for the foreground app to switch, for
   the display topology to reproject — is waiting on a signal the OS or the